rseeto/mlops_hot_dog_classifier/README.md

 The notebook [2.1-pipeline-airflow.ipynb](notebooks/2.1-pipeline-airflow.ipynb) outlines the a similar pipeline to the interactive pipeline but using Airflow as an orchestrator.
 The model was initially trained on the baseline data set.
 This model also simulate a pipeline with continuous training by incorporating the taco bias data set.

 The interactive pipeline produced a model trained just with the baseline data while the Airflow pipeline produced a model trained with the taco bias data set.
 The notebook [3.0-results.ipynb](notebooks/3.0-results.ipynb) used each model to predict whether an image of a hot dog was classified as a taco, sandwich, or miscellaneous food.
-On a set of 400 hot dogs, the baseline model predicts the average hot dog is 42.0% food, 21.3% sandwich, and 36.7% taco while the taco bias model predicts the average hot dog is 13.8% food, 11.3% sandwich, and 74.9% taco.
+On a set of 400 hot dogs, the baseline model predicts the average hot dog is 42.0% food, 21.3% sandwich, and 36.7% taco.
+The taco bias model predicts the average hot dog is 13.8% food, 11.3% sandwich, and 74.9% taco.
+The sandwich bias model predicts the average hot dog is 37.3% food, 39.5% sandwich, and 23.2% taco.

 ## Technologies
 Project is created with: